bug123luo/learngit/README.md

 # learngit lcc hww
 hww
-Creating a new branch is quick.
+Creating a new branch is quick and simple. lcc